ibm-messaging/mq-metric-samples/README.md

 ## Queue manager configuration
 When metrics are being collected from the publish/subscribe interface (all platforms except z/OS), there are some considerations:
-* MAXHANDS on queue manager: Each subscription uses an object handle.
+* MAXHANDS on queue manager: The default configuration of these collectors uses non-durable subscriptions to get information about queue metrics.
+Each subscription uses an object handle.
 If many queues are being monitored the default MAXHANDS may need to be increased.
 A warning is printed if the monitor thinks this attribute appears too low.
+See below for an alternative option.
 * MAXDEPTH on model queues: The model queue used as the basis for publication and reply queues in the monitor must have a MAXDEPTH suitable for the expected amount of data.
 For published metrics, this is estimated based on holding one minute's amount of publications; the number of monitored channels is also